 Plantar Micromechanical Stimulation on Cardiovascular Responses to Immobility

-Binghamton University Study Shows that Foot Stimulation Reverses Effects of Irregular Blood Pressure
+Binghamton University Study Shows that Foot Stimulation Reverses Effects of Low Blood Pressure

 Guruprasad Madhavan, MS, Julian M. Stewart, MD, PhD Kenneth J. McLeod, PhD

 Affiliations: From the Clinical Sciences Research Center, Department of Bioengineering, Thomas J. Watson School of Engineering and Applied Science, State University of New York, Binghamton, New York (GM, KJM); and the Departments of Physiology and Pediatrics, Westchester Medical Center and New York Medical College, Valhalla, New York (JMS).

 Disclosures: Supported, in part, by financial grants from the Whitaker Foundation, Arlington, Virginia; Smith and Nephew, Memphis, Tennessee; Juvent Corporation, Somerset, New Jersey; and the New York State Office of Science, Technology, and Academic Research (NYSTAR), Albany, New York.